moredelfinovone/moreQA/README.md

 - Leadership
 - Creativity
 - Multitasking
-- Knowledge of software (basics) : PyCharm, Jira, TestTrail, Postman, Trello ,JMetr, Mobaxterm, TFiddler, Visual Code,
+- Knowledge of software (basics) : PyCharm, Jira, TestTrail, Postman, Trello ,JMetr, Mobaxterm, Fiddler, Visual Code,
 - Language skills :
 - Basic knowledge of the Python programming language and experience working with the Flask framework
 - Experience working with SQLite3 database in Pycharm IDE, practice in writing SQL queries to extract, filter, and aggregate data from databases